Looking to know yourself better?

 And many others since have responded to Proust survey and in turn, have captivated readers with its deep discernment and its ability to remind the readers that the participant, though a celebrity, is still…well, a person like you and me who are navigating through life! 🙂

-Although Marcel Proust did create this questionnaire, he believed that, in answering these questions, a person uncovers his or her true nature.
+Marcel Proust was one of the celebrities that took this famous questionnaire and this is the reason why it’s very famous!
+He believed that, in answering these questions, a person uncovers his or her true nature.

 - What is your idea of perfect happiness?